 – ‘The Owl’ of Cycling Magazine, 15th March, 1905

 I’ve been around vintage vehicles for most of my life.
 It started with Dinky Toys when I was a child.
 My Dad often took me to the Saturday Market (where he worked) and I would stand and stare at the stall selling Dinky Toys.
-I can still picture them now, around 65 years later: I suppose I must have been around three and a half feet tall at that age and I remember looking up at them on the stall and wishing the model that fascinated me at the time would find its way into my collection.
-They were expensive, and my parents were not rich, so not many did.
+I can still picture them now, six decades later.
+I suppose I must have been around three and a half feet tall at that age and I remember looking up at them on the stall and wishing the Studebaker Golden Hawk would find its way into my collection.
+Dinky Toys were expensive, and my parents were not rich, so not many did.

 I also recall standing in our shop window to observe cars, motorcycles and motorcycle sidecar outfits as they drove past.
 As I learned the names of the manufacturers, I would announce them.